 Everything you should know about meditation and stress

 Meditation is a mental exercise with a thousand-year history, which helps to reduce numerous issues and improve mental and physical health.
 Nowadays, more and more people start meditating because of leading stress-riddled lifestyles.
 This technique keeps gaining popularity due to its simplicity and effectiveness.
-It’s also equipment-free and extremely time-sparing.
+It’s also equipment-free and time-sparing.

 The benefits of mental exercises

 Meditation may aid in managing symptoms of a slew of health conditions such as: high blood pressure, insomnia, chronic pain, cancer, anxiety, asthma, tension headaches etc. It wipes away all the pent-up stress and works wonders for people suffering from depression.
 Its power to reduce negative emotions remains the leading reason why people venture into meditation and turn it into their main coping mechanism.

 Can meditation reduce stress and anxiety?

 When you experience stress or anxiety, your body releases adrenaline and norepinephrine.
 These hormones increase blood flow, blood pressure, pulse rate, and breathing (1).
 People with anxiety also suffer from distractive thoughts and worries.
 They tend to not think about how to solve the problem, but rather just worry about it (4).